THE STORY OF THE

 George Reeves had a laudable try in "The Adventures of Superman" on television (the same suit was originally used in the Kirk Alyn serial).

 Probably the best representation on television was the symbol used in "The New Adventures of Superman", an animated Saturday morning cartoon.
-Seen here is the way the symbol was represented in the title sequence.
+Seen here is the way the symbol was represented in the title sequence (our webmaster's own digital painting).
 It appears to be an amalgamation of both Curt Swan's symbol, as well as taking cues from Kurt Schaffenberger's symbol, which I've added for comparison (below).
 The hallmarks of Schaffenberger's symbol are that the right side is elongated at the downward slope of the diamond, making the size of the "arrow" pointing to the right much larger.
 Schaffenberger also draws the downward slopes on both sides at a narrower angle, making a narrower diamond overall, as well as having a more circular sense to the negative space of the top yellow oval.
 This one tends to have more evenness to the sides like Swan, but also has the large arrow, due to the extension of both downward angles, making a slightly wider shield overall:

 Christopher Reeve had another very close attempt in the "Superman" movies.